UndiedGamer/smart-attender/README.md

 Copy `.env.example` to `.env.local` inside the `frontend/` folder and fill in with your Firebase project details.
 The application no longer ships with default keys—every value must be supplied via environment variables.

+> **Note:** The new Gemini-powered task generator requires a `GEMINI_API_KEY`.
+Create a key in Google AI Studio and add it to the `.env.local` file to enable live suggestions.
+Without it, the dashboard falls back to static tasks.

 ```bash
 cp frontend/.env.example frontend/.env.local
 ```